 Sydney is 10 hours ahead of Greenwich Mean Time.
 Sydney, New South Wales, practices Daylight Saving Time.
 Daylight Saving Time advances the clock one hour during the summer months and usually commences at 2am on the first Sunday in October and ends at 2am on the first Sunday in April each year.
 During Daylight Savings Time, Sydney is 11 hours ahead of Greenwich Mean time.

 In Sydney, the average temperatures per quarter are as follows:

 - Winter (Jun-Aug): 8-18 ºC (46-64 ºF)

 Generally Australians are informal dressers.
 We suggest you bring a jacket and tie with you for special occasions.
 A light jacket is recommended for evenings.
-Please refer to the information on the social program for dress at social functions organised as part of the Congress as some of these may require formal evening dress.
+Please refer to the information on the social program for dress at social functions organised as part of the Conference as some of these may require formal evening dress.